-- Support the class teacher and their authority in the classroom - Develop a working relationship with the class teacher to benefit the children in class - Support the teacher in ensuring that all children can access lessons - Provide feedback to the teacher on how well children accessed lessons and behaviour - Support the routines which are in the classroom
+- Support the class teacher and their authority in the classroom - Develop a working relationship with the class teacher to benefit the children in class - Support the teacher in ensuring that all children can access lessons

-- Set high expectations of behaviour within class and around school - Always follow the school behaviour policy.
+- Provide feedback to the teacher on how well children accessed lessons and behaviour - Support the routines which are in the classroom - Set high expectations of behaviour within class and around school - Always follow the school behaviour policy.
 Ask for help if needed - Ensure that children understand the rewards and consequences systems in class and school - Ensure that any low level behaviours are picked up on - Always follow up on incidents.
-Speak to the class teacher or, if necessary, the behaviour lead/senior leadership team
+Speak to the class teacher in the first instance.
+Then when necessary: speak to the behaviour lead/senior leadership team, log incidents on CPOMs.